Cocaine and heroin seized after search of Cork apartment

 The suspected drugs will now be sent for analysis.

-A man (30s) was arrested and brought to Bridewell Garda Station where he is currently detained under Section 2 of the Criminal Justice (Drug Trafficking) Act 1996.
+A man, aged in his 30s, was arrested and brought to Bridewell Garda Station where he is currently detained under Section 2 of the Criminal Justice (Drug Trafficking) Act 1996.